sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

     enable loading FUKA initial data into SpECTRE.
 Can be the FUKA repository root or the directory where `libkadath.a` was installed.
 Also requires FFTW to be installed (see FUKA docs on dependencies).
+- GSL_STATIC
+  - If set, then the GNU Scientific Library is statically linked.
 - KEEP_FRAME_POINTER
   - Whether to keep the frame pointer.
 Needed for profiling or other cases where you need to be able to figure out what the call stack is.